 The current text shown above uses the syntax element fixed_pic_rate_general_flag[ i ] of both the first and second CVS to determine whether the fixed output rate applies also across CVSs.
 However, it is asserted that the value of fixed_pic_rate_general_flag[ i ] of the first CVS should not be taken into account for determining whether the fixed output rate applies across the two CVSs.
 It is asserted that the first two instances of fixed_pic_rate_general_flag highlighted in green should be fixed_pic_rate_within_cvs_flag instead.
 See for instance in the following Figure 1 that the value of fixed_pic_rate_general_flag for the first AU should not be of importance for the splicing point as it should apply to a previous splicing point if any CVS preceded the first CVS.
 It is considered that the first CVS could have a value of fixed_pic_rate_general_flag[ i ] equal to 0 or 1 and still achieve a fixed picture rate across the two CVSs.
+Note that the problem illustrated in the figures below may also occur with same GOP sizes and varying referencing structure.
+Different GOP sizes are chosen as it is the simplest case for CVSs having different reordering delays.